 \subsection{Exact entanglement cost of particular bipartite states}

-In this subsection, we evaluate the exact entanglement cost for particular bipartite states, including isotropic states \cite{Horodecki99}, Werner states \cite{W89}, maximally correlated states \cite{R99,R01}, some states supported on the $3\times 3$ antisymmetric subspace, and bosonic Gaussian states \cite{S17}.
-For the isotropic and Werner states, the exact PPT-entanglement cost was already determined \cite{Audenaert2003,H06book}, and so we recall these developments here.
+To have a better understanding of exact entanglement cost, we evaluate the exact entanglement cost for particular bipartite states of interest, including isotropic states \cite{Horodecki99}, Werner states \cite{W89}, maximally correlated states \cite{R99,R01}, some states supported on the $3\times 3$ antisymmetric subspace, and bosonic Gaussian states \cite{S17}.
+For isotropic and Werner states, the exact PPT-entanglement cost was already determined \cite{Audenaert2003,H06book}, and so we recall these developments here.